-Trump: "Because a lot of people know exactly what i'm talking about, and in many cases they think I’m right when I say the highest.
+Trump: "Because a lot of people know exactly what I'm talking about, and in many cases they think I’m right when I say the highest.
 As far as I'm concerned I think we're really essentially the highest, but if you want to add the ‘developed nation,’ you can say that, too.
 But a lot of people agree that the way I'm saying it is exactly correct."

 Does adding the "developed nation" label make the claim more accurate?

-Now to be clear, the tax rate on paper and the effective tax rate are two different things.
+To be clear, the tax rate on paper and the effective tax rate are two different things.

 As for the tax burden across the board for individuals and companies alike, economists generally rely on a couple of yardsticks.
 One is the total tax burden compared to the size of the economy and the other is the tax burden per person.

 The most recent numbers come from the Organization for Economic Cooperation and Development for 2015.
 The countries it compares include the group that are generally seen as "developed nations."